 What is a MVC Scheduled Suspension Notice?

-When the New Jersey Motor Vehicle Commission issues an administrative suspension for one of the many reasons set forth in [administrative law], they are required to provide notice to a driver in advance of the proposed suspension date.
+If you received a letter titled “Scheduled Suspension Notice” from the NJ Motor Vehicle Commission (NJ MVC) recently, you may be wondering what this is, and how to fight it.
+When the NJMVC issues an administrative suspension for one of the many reasons set forth in New Jersey law, they are required to provide notice to a driver in advance of the proposed suspension date.
 This provides a driver with an opportunity to challenge the proposed suspension on a variety of grounds, or accept the suspension as it is proposed.

 Why Did You Receive a Scheduled Suspension Notice from the NJ MVC?